SeisComP/seiscomp/doc/base/overview.rst

 If you operate your own seismic network, you may collect data directly from your station's digitizer using one of the many plugins included with the :ref:`seedlink` module.
-You can configure SeisComP to obtain data for each station via :term:`bindings`.
+You can configure SeisComP to obtain data for each station via :term:`bindings <binding>`.
 This configuration is described in the :ref:`tutorial on seedlink <tutorials_geofon_waveforms>`.

 Waveform data can be saved locally, using SeisComP's :ref:`slarchive` module.